Sleaker/deadair_scripts_no_da_wares/README.md

 ## Installation Info
 - This mod is not compatible and must not be used with the older versions of Dynamic War, Evolution, Fill, Jobs, and Gate.
 - Folder should be named "deadair_scripts" in case of added assets in future.
-## Requesting Help
-- It is very helpful to have a debug log with the debug options enabled.
-- Include your mod list in any bug reports.
-There are a lot of poorly written mods out there.
-- Best place to contact me is via @ on Egosoft Discord modding channel.
-## Random Notes
-- Can't believe I have to add this.
-No, you are not allowed to just copy my stuff and put it into your own mod or modpack WITHOUT permission.